-But in this post, I’m sharing a few additional ways to get past the stall when smoking meat.
+Not all pitmasters can afford a long wait, so in this post, I’ll share a few additional ways to get past the stall when smoking meat.

 In this post we'll cover:

 The meat isn’t wrapped at the start of the smoke.
 Instead, it’s wrapped in aluminum foil or butcher paper about 3/4 of the way through the smoke to help beat the stall.